-Court decisions (including - where relevant - native court, district court, high court, federal court and court of appeal) relating to claims of customary or user rights shall be taken into consideration when following the RSPO customary and use rights resolution procedure.
+Court decisions (including - where relevant - native court, district court, high court, federal court and court of appeal) relating to claims of customary or user rights shall be taken into cognisance when following this guidance.

 Hunting (a) Hunting of wild animals for non-commercial purposes may be recognised as a user right, but must accord with current legislation, (b) human safety and security take precedence over individual hunting right claims, (c) where appropriate, valid claimants or their community leaders are encouraged to liaise with State Wildlife Department or relevant authorities to develop an agreed (sustainable) hunting system.